Leslie speaker: Pro-Line

 By the late 1960s, gigging musicians were finding that older Leslies like the 122 were not loud enough for large venues, which led to the introduction of the "Pro Line" series.
 These Leslies had louder solid-state power amplifiers, and were mounted on casters for ease of portability.
 The first models Leslie manufactured were the 900 and 910, which contained a 100 watt, three-channel power amplifier.
 Both could split into two sections.
 The most popular version of the Pro-Line series was the 760.
 It was a smaller version of the 900 and 910, and contained a 40 watt treble and 50 watt bass amplifier.
 A smaller, more portable version of the 760 is the 820.
 It is a solid-state cabinet like the 760, and it connects to the organ with a 9-pin connector as well.
 However, it is only 31 inch high and has only a single rotor with a full-range 12-inch speaker.

 The Pro-Line series was durable and fault-tolerant, with many models lasting for years.
 However, because they used solid-state amplifiers, they are not as highly regarded as the older tube-based Leslies, because they lack the characteristic sound when the amp is overdriven.

 The smallest Leslie is the Model 16, made in 1970.
 It has a Fender-like speaker body and a rotating foam dispersion block.
 It was built for guitarists, portable, and had "Leslie" written on the front.
 It contained just a single 10-inch speaker, and was designed to be powered by an external amplifier, and contained an additional output for an extension speaker.
 Control of the speaker was via two switches, one of which controlled the speed and one switched the rotors on and off.
 It was also released later as the Fender Vibratone.

 Hammond-Suzuki

-As well as the 122A and 147A reissues, Hammond-Suzuki now makes smaller and transportable Leslies using modern technology.
+As well as the 122A and 147A reissues, as of 2005 Hammond-Suzuki made smaller and transportable Leslies using modern technology.
 The 2101 is 520 mm high and has a rotating horn as found on the 122 and 147, along with a pair of 2 in compression drivers and two 5 in woofers.
 The unit provides two separate inputs so different instruments can be plugged into the rotary and stationary components respectively.
 The 2121 is a 15 inch stationary speaker that uses digital signal processing to emulate the rotating drum found in older Leslies.
-The 3300 is the same as the 2121, but with a 300 watt power amplifier.
+The 3300 includes a 300 watt power amplifier.